AtlasOfLivingAustralia/ala-install/README.md

 $ vagrant up
 ```

-It will likely ask for your password to set the host file entry, which will address the machine on `ala.vagrant.dev`.

 The first execution of this downloads the CentOS image which can take 20 minutes or more.

 ## Ansible